-If your bill is missing or late, contact T-Mobile Customer Service.
+If your bill is missing or late, contact us.

 Because calls and services are billed differently for domestic and international roaming, sorting it all out can be confusing.
-If you have questions about roaming charges, contact T-Mobile Customer Service.
+If you have questions about roaming charges, contact us.

-There may be times when calls do not charge to your account until one or two bill cycles after they occur.
-These are known as late billables.
-Although late billables are commonly associated with roaming, there are several reasons that call charges can be delayed.
+There may be times when calls don't charge to your account until one or two bill cycles after they occur.
+These delayed charges are commonly associated with roaming, but there are several reasons that call charges can be delayed.

 If you file for bankruptcy, mail your notice(s) to us at the following address: